coldclimate/theapproachablegeek.co.uk/content/blog/hosting-s3-https-canonical.md

 From the top menu with your user name on it, choose Security credentials.
 Then head to Users > Create Users.
 Fill in one item on the list and hit "Create".
 Once the user is created you get one chance (and one only) to download their credentials.
 Make a note of the Key and Secret, you'll need them.

-Now click on your fresh shiny new user and under User Policys head for Attach Policy.
+Now click on your fresh shiny new user and under User Policies head for Attach Policy.
 This is a JSON document that governs what the user can do.
 Choose Custom Policy and paste in this policy, adjusting the bucket name as needed.
 Note the two entries.
 This policy gives access to do everything with the bucket, you might want to restrict it down to a subset of actions.

     {
       "Version": "2012-10-17",